Pennsylvania Sexual Assault Lawyer | Worgul Law Firm

 Pennsylvania Sex Offender Registration

 One of the worst penalties associated with sexual assault is the requirement to register as a sex offender.
 Sexual assault under 18 Pa.
 Code §3124.1 is a Tier III sexual offense.
-This mean it requires registering for the rest of your life.
+This means it requires registering for the rest of your life.

 For institutional sexual assault, the level of the offense depends on the exact facts of the crime.
 Institutional sexual assault under 18 Pa.
 Code §3124.2(a) is a Tier I offense, which is the least serious.
 It only requires registration for 15 years, after which, you can apply to have your name removed from the registry.
 Institutional sexual assault under 18 Pa.
 Code §3124.2(a.2) and (a.3), relating to schools and daycares, is a Tier II offense, which requires 25-year registration.
 Institutional sexual assault of a minor under 18 Pa.
 Code §3124.2(a.1), is a Tier III offense, resulting in lifetime registration.